Early Music Now’s Latin Fiesta

-Laury Gutiérrez, guitarist/gamba player and the ensemble’s founding director, emceed the evening’s proceedings and proved a warmly engaging host, introducing the works while the musicians tuned their delicate period instruments.
-There was a clear holiday flavor in the program, with many works dealing with Christmas and the Nativity.
+Laury Gutiérrez, guitarist/gamba player and the ensemble’s founding director, emceed the evening’s proceedings and proved a warmly engaging host, introducing the works.
+At the same time, the musicians tuned their delicate period instruments.
+The program had a clear holiday flavor, with many works dealing with Christmas and the Nativity.

-Washington’s stunning percussion technique was also apparent in her solos in La Girigonça (Baile cantado) and Plena, the latter of which was repeated in the second encore demanded of Rumbarroco by an enthusiastic audience.
-The first encore was a reprise of Senhora del mundo, which this time included extended and playfully competitive maraca solos by Alejandro Chávez and Sulbarán, each displaying impressive prowess on their instruments.”
+Washington’s stunning percussion technique was also apparent in her solos in La Girigonça (Baile Cantado) and Plena, the latter repeated in the second encore demanded of Rumbarroco by an enthusiastic audience.
+The first encore was a reprise of Senhora del mundo, which included extended and playfully competitive maraca solos by Alejandro Chávez and Sulbarán, each displaying impressive prowess on their instruments.”

 Theater Jones: North Texas Performing Arts News Reviews

-The program itself, though billed as music of the Latin baroque, in fact spanned a much larger time frame, from the Renaissance of the 15th century to the Modernist period of the 20th.
+The program itself, though billed as a music of the Latin baroque, spanned a much larger time frame, from the Renaissance of the 15th century to the Modernist period of the 20th.
 Much of the reason for the unusual instrumentation and programming is that a few core

 Indeed, this was not quite a traditional classical concert.
-Gutiérrez encouraged the audience to dance in the aisles, although no one accepted the offer, and there was a brief audience participation number at the end of the program, with audience members providing a rhythmic
+Gutiérrez encouraged the audience to dance in the aisles.
+However, no one accepted the offer, and there was a brief audience participation number at the end of the program, with audience members providing a rhythmic

 base (more or less) for the musicians’ melody.
-The program featured few if any well-known composers, but did provide tastes of, among other delicacies: Andalusian and Sephardic tunes, Spanish and South American dances from four centuries, indigenous South American music, and South American music incorporating African influences.
+The program featured few, if any, well-known composers but did give tastes of, among other delicacies: Andalusian and Sephardic tunes, Spanish and South American dances from four centuries, indigenous South American music, and South American music incorporating African influences.

-Each musician’s individual skill level was remarkably high, a fact highlighted when most of the musicians received opportunities for solos.
+Each musician’s skill level was remarkably high, a fact highlighted when most musicians received solo opportunities.
 The Orchestra of New Spain and Rumbarroco did something distinct and novel Thursday night, and they did it well.”